Hotel Hadley

 Hotel Hadley is a historic hotel building located at Siler City, Chatham County, North Carolina.
-It was built in 1907, and is two-story brick building with elaborate eclectic Victorian design elements.
+Built by local industrialist Franklin Minter Hadley, construction began in 1907 and the hotel officially opened in 1908.
+The structure is a two-story brick building with elaborate eclectic Victorian design elements.
 It served as the city's most desirable hotel and as Hadley's residence into the 1940s.

 It was listed on the National Register of Historic Places in 1985.
 It is located in the Siler City Commercial Historic District.